-- 1. Agency Administrator responsibilities: - Review and approve the final complexity rating. - Approve prescribed fire plans, and understand the risks and benefits associated with it. - Agency Administrator's approval signature (Element 1, Signature Page, Prescribed Fire Plan) indicates that the prescribed fire plan meets agency policy, reflects the conditions specified in the project's NEPA decision and necessary agreements are in place. - Ensure that only trained and qualified personnel participate in the implementation portion of the prescribed fire - Ensure that projects are monitored, evaluated, and documented in the project file. - Discuss the conditions under which the prescribed fire is to be conducted with the burn boss and sign, date and establish an implementation time period on the Element 2A.
-Agency Administrator Ignition Authorization, Prescribed Fire Plan.
-The 2A must be signed before every single burn day, even if it is continuing ignitions from the previous day. - Ensure that coordination with neighbors, cooperators and air quality regulators has occurred. - Ensure that all prescribed fires are conducted in accordance with the approved implementation plan and established standards and guidelines.
+- 1. Agency Administrator responsibilities: - Review and approve the final complexity rating. - Approve prescribed fire plans, and understand the risks and benefits associated with it. - Agency Administrator's approval signature (Element 1, Signature Page, Prescribed Fire Plan) indicates that the prescribed fire plan meets agency policy, reflects the conditions specified in the project's NEPA decision and necessary agreements are in place. - Ensure that only trained and qualified personnel participate in the implementation portion of the prescribed fire. - Ensure that projects are monitored, evaluated, and documented in the project file. - Discuss the conditions under which the prescribed fire is to be conducted with the burn boss and sign, date and establish an implementation time period on the Element 2A.
+Agency Administrator Ignition Authorization, Prescribed Fire Plan. - Ensure that coordination with neighbors, cooperators and air quality regulators has occurred. - Ensure that all prescribed fires are conducted in accordance with the approved implementation plan and established standards and guidelines.